 Absolutely not.
-The truth is that slip and fall accident can result in extremely serious injuries, chronic health problems, and even death – from a fall down a dangerous flight of stairs to a fall off a balcony with a rickety handrail.
+The truth is that slip and fall accidents can result in extremely serious injuries, chronic health problems, and even death – from a fall down a dangerous flight of stairs to a fall off a balcony with a rickety handrail.
 If you have been injured, you owe it to yourself to consult with a knowledgeable slip and fall attorney in Atlanta, GA.

 In fact, some of our former clients have suffered injuries like these in slip and fall accidents: